JotaPeh/spherical_antennas/README.txt

 the Electronic Engineering course at the Aeronautics Institute of Technology (ITA).
 These scripts are designed for the analysis and synthesis of spherical microstrip antennas with various polarization configurations (circular and linear) and other variations, exploring methods such as the resonant cavity method and the magnetic current method.
-The full version of the work can be accessed for more details at: https://1drv.ms/b/s!AiJsFG-QQveHh8Zi64OE_2u-dKuhMw?e=J3NySy
+The full version of the work can be accessed for more details at TC014_2024.pdf in this repository.

 - Dependencies:
 Version used: Python 3.11.6